 Chocolate chips are melted to add to batter for chocolate crinkle cookies.

-The next thing to do is mix in the melted chocolate with the batter.
-This is where the dough for these chocolate crinkle cookies starts to get GOOD!!!
+Mix in all of the melted chocolate with the batter.
+This is where the dough for these chocolate crinkle cookies starts to get GOOD!

 Melted chocolate is added to batter for chocolate crinkle cookies.

-The melted chocolate gives the batter a beautiful color.
-It is nice and brown in color.
+The melted chocolate gives the batter a beautiful color, because it is nicely brown.
 Now it’s time to add the remaining ingredients to the cookie batter.

-Now add the flour, a little at a time, to the batter.
-Mix the dough on slow, and continue adding flour until gone.
-Blend all the ingredients together.
+Add the flour a little at a time to the batter.
+Mix the dough on slow speed and continue adding the flour until it is all gone.

 Flour is added to chocolate crinkle cookies batter a little at a time, and mixed.